 You can also use this time to agree child custody and maintenance arrangements, again with legal input.

 Timeframe: 6 weeks and 1 day

-Once you have the decree nisi, after the cooling off period has ended, you can apply for the decree absolute, which will fully dissolve the marriage, enabling you to remarry in future should you so wish.
+Once you have the decree nisi and after the cooling-off period has ended, you can apply for the decree absolute, which will fully dissolve the marriage, enabling you to remarry in future should you so wish.
 The court should send you a decree absolute within two working days.

 Timeframe: Approximately two days.